acts-project/acts/docs/tracking.md

 grouping occurs depends on the concrete experiment geometry.
 In some cases, the layers have the shape of cylinder surfaces with increasing radii.
 This example is shown in the figure in the transverse plane at radii $r_{1,2,3}$.
-In the endcaps, where modules are arranged on disks, these are used as the layer shape.
+In the endcaps, where modules are often arranged on disks, these are used as the layer shape.
 An illustration of endcap disk layers can be found in {numref}`layer_ec`, where six disks are located at six distinct positions in $\pm z_{1,2,3}$, and shown in different colors.